 Most of the problems I have to address happen when presenters succumb to the temptation to include audio and video content in their presentations.
 Simple slide shows are usually fairly trouble free, but multi-media, especially done by presenters who have never done a multi-media presentation before, is fraught with tech and non-tech dangers.

 It has been my experience that presenters constantly fail to take into account the amount of time it will take to play video or audio content, and using it throws their schedule into a cocked hat.
-A five minute video clip takes at least 5 minutes to play (plus the time required to move back and forth).
+A five minute video clip takes at least 5 minutes to play (more if it's not embedded and you need to go searching for it).
 It doesn't happen in some time-space worm hole.
 PLEASE take this into account when you plan your program!

 When ever possible, pre-cue your non-embedded media and at the very least, put it where you can find it instantly and not scroll up and down and click around looking for it.